secretstartups/handbook/team/structure/working-groups/frontend-observability/index.html.md

 This working group will have fulfilled its purpose when:

-- [ ] The `@sentry/browser` package is upgraded automatically via renovate
+- [ ] The `@sentry/browser` package is upgraded automatically via renovate [Link](https://gitlab.com/gitlab-org/gitlab/-/issues/338816)
-- [ ] Sentry is configured to track and report frontend errors reliably
+- [ ] Sentry is configured to track and report frontend errors reliably [Link](https://gitlab.com/gitlab-org/gitlab/-/issues/339331)
-- [ ] Sentry is configured to monitor our performance with performance tracing
+- [ ] Sentry is configured to monitor our performance with performance tracing [Link](https://gitlab.com/gitlab-org/gitlab/-/issues/339332)
-- [ ] We have decided what client performance data to send to Prometheus
-- [ ] The aforementioned client performance data is sent to and tracked in Prometheus
-- [ ] A triaging / diagnosing process is created for sentry errors
+- [ ] A triaging / diagnosing process is created for sentry errors [Link](https://gitlab.com/gitlab-org/gitlab/-/issues/339334)
-- [ ] Documentation is written that allows other frontend engineers to contribute
+- [ ] Documentation is written that allows other frontend engineers to contribute [Link](https://gitlab.com/gitlab-org/gitlab/-/issues/339335)
+- [ ] The old sentry settings are deprecated and removed [Link](https://gitlab.com/gitlab-org/gitlab/-/issues/422407)

 ## Roles and Responsibilities